toineo/TinyFS/rsc/FS Scheme.md

 File organization:
 Main node:

-    4 : log_size
+    4: log_size
-    1 : attributes
+    1: attributes
-    3 : ext_size (converted to a uint32_t in the code, but stored on 3 bytes only)
+    3: ext_size (converted to a uint32_t in the code, but stored on 3 bytes only)

 Followed by a list of addresses:

-    4 : (disk) address of data block n
+    4: (disk) address of data block n

 The `attributes` field is the following:

     [bits]
-    1 : folder bit (1 if the file is a folder)
+    1: folder bit (1 if the file is a folder)
-    7 : currently unused
+    7: currently unused
 <!--- we could also store a ref counter on some bits --->

 And each data block follows the following format:

-    DBSize : data
+    DBSize: data

 Folders